peterzieba/5Vpld/README.md

   * https://github.com/Ravenslofty/74xx-liberty/tree/master/kicad

 ## Protel 99SE
 This was a ~1999/2000 era circuit board design tool made by Altium that worked in Windows and which had support for the SPLD and CPLD parts mentioned here.
 It is mentioned here for completeness sake, but the author has no direct experience with it.
-It is said to have supported CUPL and Schematic entry for development of logic but neither Verilog nor VHDL.
+It is said to have supported CUPL and Schematic entry for development of logic but not Verilog nor VHDL.

 ## Berkeley ABC
 Berkeley ABC can be made to read and write verilog and the PLA format used by the Atmel Fitters.
 If this works, it could potentially eliminate the need to use the CUPL language altogether and instead have a path from verilog to the Atmel CPLDs without the need for expensive software.
 This remains to be tested.